mmore500/signalgp-lite/joss/paper.md

 # Summary

+SignalGP is an existing event-driven genetic programming C++ library well-suited for interaction-heavy program synthesis problems.
-SignalGP is an imperative genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the environment.
+SignalGP was instrumental in introducing the event-driven genetic programming paradigm where program modules are triggered in response to signals from the environment.

+Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven genetic programs trigger event handlers (i.e., program modules) in response to signals that are generated internally, externally from other agents, or externally from the environment.
+Event-driven representation outperforms traditional imperative genetic programming on interaction intensive problems where the programs must handle inputs from the environment or other organisms, as is the case in some traditional genetic programming contexts and many artificial life simulations.

 SignalGP-Lite is a C++ library for event-driven genetic programming.
-Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven genetic programs trigger event handlers (i.e., program modules) in response to signals that are generated internally, externally from other agents, or externally from the environment.
-Event-driven representation outperforms traditional imperative genetic programming on interaction intensive problems where the simulation must handle inputs from the environment or other organisms, as is the case in some genetic programming contexts and many artificial life simulations.
+In comparison to SignalGP, which is intended for general event-driven genetic programming, SignalGP-Lite is tailored for use in artificial life experiments.

-In this paper, we will present the performance advantages that SignalGP-Lite has over SignalGP when it comes to artificial life applications, as well as some scenarios where the original implementation has the edge.
+Here, we present the compute time and solution quality comparison of SignalGP-Lite and SignalGP on some scenarios where the original implementation has the edge.

-The Execution Speed Benchmarking section sets forth the results of profiling both SignalGP and SignalGP-Lite using synthetic benchmarks.
+In "Execution Speed Benchmarking," we report compute times for both SignalGP and SignalGP-Lite using synthetic benchmarks---benchmarks that designed with reproducibility and accuracy in mind, but that might not reflect real-world problems.
-The Test Problem Benchmarking section compares the solution quality of SignalGP and SignalGP-Lite on real-world genetic programming problems.
+In "Test Problem Benchmarking," we compare solution quality of SignalGP and SignalGP-Lite on synthetic genetic programming problems designed to test responsivity and plasticity.
-[should i talk about the other sections? they are very short!]

 <!-- add signalgp citation -->

 # Statement of need

-[introduce artificial life] Despite being able to simulate evolution with much faster generational turnover than is possible in biological experiments [@ofria2004avida], the scale of artificial life populations is profoundly limited by available computational resources [@Moreno_2020].
+[introduce artificial life; Adami] Despite being able to simulate evolution with much faster generational turnover than is possible in biological experiments [@ofria2004avida], the scale of artificial life populations is profoundly limited by available computational resources [@Moreno_2020].
 Large population sizes are essential to studying fundamental evolutionary phenomena such as ecologies, the transition to multicelularity, and rare events.
 In conjunction with parallel and distributed computing, computational efficiency is crucial to achieving larger-scale artificial life situations.

+SignalGP-Lite is the first implementation of SignalGP accessible to the general public.
+Its simplified API is complemented by extensive documentation, continuous integration tests, and benchmarks that measure both real-world workloads as well as individual instructions.
-In comparison to SignalGP, which was designed to target generic genetic programming problems, SignalGP-Lite fills a niche for interaction-heavy genetic programming applications that can tolerate less runtime configuration, flexibility, and pared back control flow.
+In comparison to SignalGP---which was designed to target generic genetic programming problems---SignalGP-Lite fills a niche for interaction-heavy genetic programming applications that can tolerate less runtime configuration flexibility, and pared-back control flow.
-Since the simulation parameters of many artificial life experiments need not change during execution and a more rudimentary approach to control flow is tolerated, they are a clear candidate for using SignalGP-Lite.
+SignalGP-Lite is designed with artificial life experiments in mind, where simulation parameters need not change during execution and a more rudimentary approach to control flow can often be tolerated.

 The library has enabled order-of-magnitude scale-up of existing artificial life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other artificial life and genetic programming contexts.

 # Execution Speed Benchmarking

-We performed a set of microbenchmarks to quantify the effectiveness of SignalGP-Lite's optimizations in accelerating evaluation of event-driven genetic programs.
+We performed a set of microbenchmarks---a type of synthetic benchmark that measures individual functions---to quantify the effectiveness of SignalGP-Lite's optimizations in accelerating evaluation of event-driven genetic programs.

 Hardware caching size profoundly affects memory access time, which is key to computational performance [@skadron1999branch].
-In order to determine the relative performance of the SignalGP and SignalGP-Lite across cache levels, we benchmarked over different orders of magnitude of memory load by varying agent counts between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).
+In order to determine the relative performance of SignalGP and SignalGP-Lite at different cache levels, we benchmarked over different orders of magnitude of memory load by varying the number of virtual CPUs (agent counts) between from 1 and 32768 (Supplementary Table \ref{raw-timings-table}).

-We performed five microbenchmark experiments, reported below, in order to isolate how different aspects of the library design influenced performance.
-Supplementary \autoref{fig:raw-timings} shows raw wall-clock timings.
+We performed five microbenchmark experiments, reported below, to isolate how specific aspects of the library design influenced performance.
+Analysis below focuses on wall time speedup.
+However, supplementary \autoref{fig:raw-timings} shows raw wall-clock timings for these experiments.

 ## control